Skip to Main Content

 Two Centuries in the Same Stone Walls

 Step down into the dining room at Buca di Sant'Antonio and the transition is immediate.
 The ceiling is low, the walls are close, and rows of antique copper pots and pans hang overhead in a display that has accumulated over generations rather than being arranged for effect.
-This is one of the clearest expressions of what Lucca does with its dining tradition: it preserves it, without apology and without renovation for renovation's sake.
-The restaurant sits just off Piazza San Michele, in the dense medieval fabric of the historic centre, where the streets are narrow and the buildings predate most of the world's great restaurant traditions by several hundred years.
+This is one of the clearest expressions of what Lucca does with its dining tradition: it preserves it, without apology.
+The restaurant sits just off Piazza San Michele, in the historic centre.
 The setting is not incidental to the meal; it is the meal's first course.

 Where Buca Sits in Lucca's Dining Picture